boochow/hvcc_nts3kaoss/README.md

 When the minimum, maximum, and default values are omitted, they are assumed to be `[0 1 0]`.
 The default value must be specified when the minimum and the maximum values are specified.

 The range of integer parameter values is limited to the range between -32768 and 32767.
-When min and max values exceed these limits, they are clipped to between -32768 to 32767.
+When min and max values exceed these limits, they are clipped to between -32768 and 32767.

 #### Receiving Floating-Point Values